tide-foundation/Tide-h4x-for-Privacy/README.md

 1. Navigate to the Jungle Testnet for the Account Creation [Jungle Test Net](https://monitor.jungletestnet.io/#account "Jungle").
 1. Create a Jungle Testnet account by *Create Account*.
 Use the generated PK_MASTER for the Owner Public Key and Active Public Key field.
 This will be the **MASTER_ACCOUNT**
 1. The MASTER_ACCOUNT will need some RAM delegated for the smartcontract and transaction processing.
 Use the *faucet* on the [Jungle Test Net](https://monitor.jungletestnet.io/#faucet "Jungle") to give the **MASTER_ACCOUNT** some EOS.
 The Master Account should get 100 EOS.
-1. In cleos, run the command `cleos -u http://jungle2.cryptolions.io:80 system buyram <MASTER_ACCOUNT> <MASTER_ACCOUNT> "15 EOS"`.
+1. To stake some EOS, run this command in cleos `cleos -u http://jungle2.cryptolions.io:80 system buyram <MASTER_ACCOUNT> <MASTER_ACCOUNT> "15 EOS"`.
 The -u parameter allows cleos to run this command in jungle testnet.

    <details>
    <summary>Unlock Wallet</summary>